All Episodes

 The real piece de resistance here is when I got to the point where I said, okay, so we're flying to the moon under the banner of Osiris, not Apollo, which is connected to Egypt.

-We land on the moon at Tranquility on the date Which is constrained by that helical rising of Isis and Osiris, not Apollo.
+We land on the moon at tranquility on the date which is constrained by that helical rising of Isis and Osiris, not Apollo.

 What else is there to be mined in this fertile field?

-So, we have some computer programs now which are extremely good and extremely democratizable.
+So we have some computer programs now, which are extremely good and extremely democratizable.

 They are astronomy software programs.

-Which was given to me, by the way, by Omni Magazine, and I'm very grateful to them, because without them, I probably wouldn't have tripped over this for quite a while.
+Redshift is one commercial name that we're using, which was given to me, by the way, by Omni Magazine, and I'm very grateful to them because without them, I probably wouldn't have tripped over this for quite a while.

-And you're able to, in the computer, either at a PC or with a laptop or whatever, a Mac, to literally put yourself on the surface of any other planet in the solar system.
+And you're able to, in the computer, either at a PC or with a laptop or whatever, in a Mac, to literally put yourself on the surface of any other planet in the solar system.

 That's right.

-And with the ephemerids, recreate the sky at any time, plus or minus thousands of years, With proper motions and precessions and all the geometric factors calculated automatically.
+And with the ephemerids, recreate the sky at any time, plus or minus thousands of years, with proper motions and precessions and all the geometric factors calculated automatically.

 Exactly how it would have looked.